-- Protect and maintain existing vegetation wherever possible; - Minimize the area of disturbance; - To the extent possible, route unpolluted flows around disturbed areas; - Install approved erosion and sediment control devices as early as possible; - Minimize the time disturbed areas are left un-stabilized; and, - Maintain erosion and sediment control devices in proper condition.
+- Protect and maintain existing vegetation wherever possible; - Minimize the area of disturbance; - To the extent possible, route unpolluted flows around disturbed areas; - Install approved erosion and sediment control devices as early as possible; - Minimize the time disturbed areas are left un-stabilized; and. - Maintain erosion and sediment control devices in proper condition.

 The Contractor should use the suggested construction sequence and techniques as a general guide and modify the suggested methods and procedures as required to best suit seasonal and site-specific physical constraints for the purpose of minimizing the environmental impact due to construction.
 All exposed soil areas that remain undisturbed for greater than seven days shall be stabilized in accordance with this SWPPP and the SSESC.
+The Project discharges to a 303(d) waterbody segment, therefore the application of soil stabilization measures must be initiated by the end of the next business day and completed within seven days from the date in which soil disturbance activity ceases.